pachyderm/pachyderm/doc/docs/master/how-tos/basic-data-operations/sql-ingest.md

 # Ingest Structured Data - Data Warehouse Integration

+!!!
+Warning
+    SQL Ingest is an [experimental feature](../../../contributing/supported-releases/#experimental).

 Part of your data might live in databases requiring some level of integration with your warehouse to retrieve and inject them into Pachyderm.

 Our **SQL ingest** tool provides a seamless connection between databases and Pachyderm,  allowing you to import data from a SQL database into Pachyderm-powered pipelines.
 By bringing data-driven pipelines, versioning & lineage to structured data, we are allowing Data Science teams to easily combine structured and unstructured data.